Alcohol use disorder

 - Psychology, such as being impulsive or having low self-esteem

-Drinking a lot of alcohol can put you at risk for alcohol problems.
-You are more at risk for alcoholism if:
+Drinking a lot of alcohol can put you at risk for alcohol problems if:

 One drink is defined as a 12-ounce bottle of beer, a 5-ounce glass of wine, or a 1 1/2-ounce shot of liquor.

-If you have a parent with alcoholism, you are more at risk for alcohol problems.
+If you have a parent with alcohol use disorder, you are more at risk for alcohol problems.

-You also may be more likely to abuse alcohol or become dependent if:
+You also may be more likely to have problems with alcohol if you:

 If you are concerned about your drinking, it may help to take a careful look at your alcohol use.